Psychiatric Service Dog for Chronic Pain — ADA & Clinical Guide

 - The disability does not substantially limit any major life activity

-Can chronic pain qualify for a PSD in Michigan?
+Can chronic pain qualify for a Psychiatric Service Dog under the ADA?

 Chronic pain alone may qualify as a physical disability under the ADA.
 When chronic pain causes or co-occurs with a qualifying psychiatric condition — such as depression or PTSD — a PSD may be recommended for the psychiatric component.

-What psychiatric conditions commonly co-occur with chronic pain in Michigan?
+What psychiatric conditions commonly co-occur with chronic pain and support ADA qualification?

 Major depression, anxiety disorders, PTSD, and adjustment disorders are common psychiatric comorbidities with chronic pain.
-A Michigan-licensed clinician evaluates all comorbid conditions.
+A licensed clinician evaluates all comorbid conditions.

-What tasks can a chronic pain PSD perform in Michigan?
+What ADA-recognized tasks can a chronic pain PSD be trained to perform?

 Tasks must address the psychiatric component — such as medication reminders, deep pressure therapy for anxiety, crisis response, and sedation alerts.
 Physical assistance tasks may qualify under a different disability category.

-Can I have both an ESA and a PSD in Michigan?
+Can someone have both an ESA and a PSD?

 Yes.
 An ESA and PSD are distinct designations.
 An ESA provides housing rights; a PSD provides both housing and public access rights.
-Some Michigan residents have both — but a single properly trained PSD typically covers all needs.
+Some handlers have both — but a single properly trained PSD typically covers all needs.

-A Michigan-licensed clinician evaluates both your chronic pain and the comorbid psychiatric condition, certifies ADA-qualifying impairment, and recommends a PSD based on the psychiatric functional limitations.
+A licensed clinician evaluates both your chronic pain and the comorbid psychiatric condition, certifies ADA-qualifying impairment, and recommends a PSD based on the psychiatric functional limitations.